AnkitaB5007/Ankita-ML/index.md

 Welcome to my ML Blog !

-I like to read scientific papers related to Natural language processing, and most importantly, document them as a blog.
-The blog is not meant to be math heavy or research based rather an overview and meant for basic understanding of a normal student, who likes such stuff.
+I like to read scientific papers related to Natural language processing, and most importantly, document them as a blog as I am too lazy to use a pen and a paper.
+The blog is not meant to be math-heavy or dangerously spooky with corollaries and theorems, rather an overview and meant to be consumed as a remainder tonic for an average brain like me.
-Unless you have an IQ over 150 ;)
+If you have an IQ over 150 ;) Just leave me ALONE!!!!